 MegaLights not only reduces the cost of dynamic shadowing, it also reduces the cost of unshadowed light evaluation, making it possible to use expensive light sources, such as textured area lights, on consoles.

-MegaLights also supports Volumetric Fog.
+MegaLights also supports Volumetric Fog and translucency.

 Using MegaLights